What do we mean by ‘Risk Governance’?

 What is ‘risk’?

-IRGC has adopted a broad definition of risk, relevant to a wide range of risks, especially when knowledge about them is poor and their management not routine or straightforward: “Risk refers to uncertainty about the consequences of an activity or event with respect to something that humans value”.
+IRGC adopted a broad definition of risk, relevant to a wide range of risks, especially when knowledge about them is poor and their management not routine or straightforward: “Risk refers to uncertainty about the consequences of an activity or event with respect to something that humans value”.
 This is consistent with ISO 31000:2018 where risk is “the effect of uncertainty on objectives”, and risk management is defined as “coordinated activities to direct and control an organization with regard to risk”.
 Information about severity and probability, or impact, exposure, vulnerability and consequences serves to characterise the risk.

-Risk arise with change and is often accompanied by opportunities, benefits and tradeoffs.
+Risk arises with change and is often accompanied by opportunities, benefits and tradeoffs.
 Better risk governance implies enabling societies to benefit from change while minimising the negative consequences of the associated risks.
 The governance of global and systemic risks requires international coordination and inclusion of governments, industries, scientific institutions and civil society.

 Risk Governance